 Geologist from the University of Otago have developed a positive and ongoing relationship with landowners in the Waitaki district, as part of a research program on local fossils.

-Our Society has gained significant technical support and specialist display materials from the University of Otago
+Our Society has gained significant technical support and specialist display materials from the Geology Department of the University of Otago

 Our Fossil Centre at Duntroon and the Vanished World Trail with its freely accessible set of locations has provided the Society with the tools to engage the Waitaki community and visitors with the geology of our Region